 Then, put yourself in your customer’s shoes.
 What does your target market want?
 This could be your customer’s thought process:

-Then the starting point to your value proposition could be: “We offer comfortable, locally-sourced T-shirts that will make you feel like you’re wearing _______”
+Then the starting point of your value proposition could be: “We offer comfortable, locally-sourced T-shirts that will make you feel like you’re wearing _______”.

 You likely have a handful or more competitors to keep you on your toes.
-So how do you stand out from the crowd?
+How do you stand out from the crowd?

-You’re in business because you have a secret recipe to a product that others don’t.
-It’s time to play up on your unique offering in your copy.
+You’re in business because you have a secret recipe for a product that others don’t.
+It’s time to play up your unique offering in your copy.

-Your value proposition isn’t just a statement about why consumers should buy a product like yours; it’s a statement that explains why they need to buy it from you over your competition.
+Your unique value proposition isn’t just a statement about why consumers should buy a product like yours; it’s a statement that explains why they need to buy it from you instead of your competition.

-Once you’ve built a tone and voice for your proposition, list the key things that set your product apart from the competition.
+Once you can do that, list the key things that set your product apart from the competition.
 Ideally, you should consider three things:

 The experience you give customers